Clay-foundation/model/docs/model_embeddings.md

    smaller 512x512 chips), saved to the `data/embeddings/` folder.
 See the next sub-section for details about the embeddings file.

-   The `output_patch_embeddings` flag determines how the embeddings are calculated.
+   The `embeddings_level` flag determines how the embeddings are calculated.
-   If `False`, one average embedding per MGRS tile of size 768 will be created.
-If `True`, the embeddings will be kept at the patch level.
-The embedding array will be of size 16 * 16 * 768, representing.
+   The default is `mean`, resulting in one average embedding per MGRS tile of size 768.
+If set to `patch`, the embeddings will be kept at the patch level.
+   The embedding array will be of size 16 * 16 * 768, representing one
+   embedding per patch.
+The third option `group` will keep the full dimensionality of the encoder output, including the band group dimension.
+The array size of those embeddings is 6 * 16 * 16 * 768.

+   The embeddings are flattened into one dimensional arrays because pandas does not allow for multidimensional arrays.
+This makes it necessary to reshape the flattened arrays to access the patch level embeddings.

    The `shuffle` flag should be set to `False` of the `output_patch_embeddings` is `True` to ensure that the order of the patch embeddings is not randomized.